OSGeo/OSGeoLive-doc/doc/quickstart/mapbender_quickstart.rst

 Start Mapbender
 ================================================================================

 #.
-Choose  :menuselection:`Geospatial --> Browser Clients --> Mapbender` from the start menu or visit http://localhost/mapbender/app.php.
+Choose  |menu_mapbender| from the start menu or visit http://localhost/mapbender/app.php.
 The application will take a few moments to start up

    If you have any difficulties running Mapbender, please check whether your Apache web server and your PostgreSQL database are running.
 Or if you use SQLite as database whether you have write access to the file.